 We’ve got you savvy savers covered, with some simple changes around the home (40 to be exact) that’ll boost your finances by decreasing your energy usage.

 - Switch to LED bulbs.
-They use 80% less energy and last longer than regular bulbs, saving you money in the long run.
+They use up to 80% less energy and last longer than regular bulbs, saving you money in the long run.